amitxv/PC-Tuning/docs/post-install.md

 - Download and open [AppxPackagesManager](https://github.com/amitxv/AppxPackagesManager) then remove everything that you do not need

+- Required packages for Xbox Game Pass:

+    - ``Microsoft.XboxIdentityProvider``
+    - ``Microsoft.Xbox.TCUI``
+    - ``Microsoft.StorePurchaseApp``
+    - ``Microsoft.GamingApp``
+    - ``Microsoft.WindowsStore``
+    - ``Microsoft.GamingServices``
+    - ``Microsoft.XboxGamingOverlay``

-- Windows still attempts to open the Xbox Game Bar despite removing it.
-Disabling it in settings resolves this but there is no option to in the UI to do so properly on Windows 11+.
+- If applicable, Windows still attempts to open the Xbox Game Bar despite removing it.
+Disabling it in settings resolves this, but there is no option to in the UI to do so properly on Windows 11+.
 Open CMD and enter the command below to disable Game Bar

     ```bat
     reg add "HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\GameDVR" /v "AppCaptureEnabled" /t REG_DWORD /d "0" /f